martinssipenko/bugsnag-api/users.md

 Get User details
 ----------------

 Get the details about a Bugsnag user, including name and email address.
-You can only view details for Users on the currently authenticated Bugsnag [Account](accounts.md).
+You can only view details for Users in the same authentication scope.

 ```http
 GET /users/:user_id